Weak hyperbolicity of cube complexes and quasi-arboreal groups: Asymptotic dimension

 \begin{thm} Let $\widetilde X$ be a CAT(0) cube complex.
 Then $\asdim\widetilde X\leq\dimension\widetilde X$. \end{thm}

 Wright also observes that a finitely-generated group acting properly on a CAT(0) cube complex of dimension $D$ has asymptotic dimension at most $D$.
-The main result of this section, Corollary~\ref{cor:asdimvertstab}, is a strengthening of Wright's result: we prove that properness can be relaxed to uniform boundedness of the asymptotic dimension of 0-cube stabilizers.
+The main result of this section, Corollary~\ref{cor:asdimvertstab}, is a strengthening of Wright's result that also generalizes the theorem of Bell and Dranishnikov about graphs of asymptotically finite-dimensional groups.

 Osin draws a striking contrast between relatively hyperbolic and weakly hyperbolic groups by giving examples of groups that are weakly hyperbolic relative to a finite collection of infinite cyclic subgroups but that contain free abelian groups of arbitrarily large rank and therefore have infinite asymptotic dimension.
 Osin's groups are also quasi-arboreal relative to that collection of cyclic subgroups: the coset graph is bounded~\cite{Osin2005}.
 On the other hand, these examples contain any recursively presentable group, and in particular have, for instance, subgroups with Property (T), and thus do not admit proper essential actions on CAT(0) cube complexes, by an application of a result in \cite{NibloRoller98}.